hmeng/the-gen-z-catechism/chapters/post-02.md

 ---
-layout: default
+layout: chapter
-title: "Post 02"
+title: "Post #2: How do we know God exists?"
 ---
 # Post #2: How do we know God exists?